 Thursday 23rd November - an author, Jeremy Davies, came to visit years 5 and 6 and sign his book 'The Advent Calendar', which was number one in the Amazon chart.
 It was a wonderful experience, and he provided us all with some many 'top writing tips'.

 We had a fabulous visit to the Space Centre ( Leicester ) on Friday 1st December: many children now want to become astronauts or astronomers.

 Sadly due to adverse weather, our Year 5 Space Inspire Morning on Thursday 15th December was cancelled.
 We will therefore have two inspire mornings in the Spring term.
-Our first will be based around 'dig for victory' and our second will be using green screening and Google Classroom.
-Dates to be confirmed.
+Our first will be based around 'dig for victory' and our second will be a mini museum ( now to be the first week back after Easter ).